Lot's Poor Choices

-The difference between this and His appearance as Jesus is that in this case He simply appears in the form of a man (like angels do) but in the case of Jesus He is actually born from a woman and naturally grows up as a man.
+The difference between this and God's appearance as Jesus is that in this case He simply appears in the form of a man (like angels do) but in the case of Jesus He is actually born from a woman and naturally grows up as a man.
 The Bible spends little time on this, it merely states it.
-What is important is the reason for the visit.
-The purpose of their visit is to announce to Abraham that Sarah would herself conceive the child that had been promised by God to Abraham.
+The purpose of this visit is to announce to Abraham that Sarah would herself conceive the child that had been promised by God to Abraham.

-Upon hearing this it says that Sarah "laughed" within herself:
+Upon hearing the news we read that Sarah "laughed" within herself:

 12Sarah laughed to herself, saying, "After I have become old, shall I have pleasure, my lord being old also?"